2023 Southeastern Louisiana Lions baseball team

-The 2023 Southeastern Louisiana Lions baseball team represents Southeastern Louisiana University during the 2023 NCAA Division I baseball season.
-The Lions play their home games at Pat Kenelly Diamond at Alumni Field and are led by tenth–year head coach Matt Riser.
+The 2023 Southeastern Louisiana Lions baseball team represented Southeastern Louisiana University during the 2023 NCAA Division I baseball season.
+The Lions played their home games at Pat Kenelly Diamond at Alumni Field were led by tenth–year head coach Matt Riser.
 They are members of the Southland Conference.

 Preseason

 Southland Conference Coaches Poll

 The Southland Conference Coaches Poll was released on February 3, 2023.
 Southeastern Louisiana was picked to finish second in the Southland Conference with 115 votes and 10 first place votes.

 Preseason All-Southland team

 Three Southeastern Louisiana players were named to the conference preseason second team.